 The Madonna of Cultivation – Parabita

-From June Saturday the 1st to Monday the 3rd 2019, the city of Parabita, in the province of Lecce, celebrates the Matonna ta Cutura (The Madonna of Cultivation).
+From May Saturday the 22nd to Monday 24th 2021, the city of Parabita, in the province of Lecce, celebrates the Matonna ta Cutura (The Madonna of Cultivation).

 The main celebration of the Madonna of Cultivation feast is taking place at Noon on Sunday when the “Curraturi” (runners) recall the running of the farmer towards Parabita to announce the discovery and they stop in front of the Madonna under the “Gate of Gallipoli” (“sutta a porta“), one of the 3 gates of the city’s wall.

 The path where the farmer ran, by the time, became longer: until 1800 the departure was from the “Sanctuary”, then from the “Paradise”, an old manor farm.
 Today this race is also called “La Gara del Chilometro” (The race of the Kilometre).

 During the Madonna of Cultivation feast, the Church and the streets in Parabita are decorated with lights and in the evening the sky is enlighted by huge fireworks.

 (photos: event’s Facebook page)